tobicn/TobiasConstien/_posts/2026-02-16-Zoom-transcript-cleaner.md

 How do I clean my Zoom transcript using R
 ----

 VTT files are basically just text files, which can be read into R as a character vector either using Base R commands (i.e., [readLines()](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/readLines)), or using the [*readr package*](https://readr.tidyverse.org/reference/read_lines.html) within the tidyverse.
-So, just like we would with any quantitative, we can load our qualitative data, i.e., the transcript downloaded from Zoom, into R.
+So, just like we would with any quantitative dataset, we can load our qualitative data, i.e., the transcript downloaded from Zoom, into R.

     #load library
     library(readr)